dave-honig/Boardgames_Excel_Project/README.md

 			COUNTROWS(
 			 FILTER(
 			 All_games,
-			 All_games[Rating Average] >= PercentileValue
+			 All_games[Game Rating] >= PercentileValue
 			 )
 			)
 ```
-- The 90th percentile was chosen with 2,075 games with a rating average of 7.56 or higher compared to the 95th percentile with 1,038 games and a rating average of 7.88 or higher.
+- The 90th percentile was chosen with 2,075 games with a Game Rating of 7.56 or higher compared to the 95th percentile with 1,038 games and a Game Rating of 7.88 or higher.

-- A new query named "Top_Games" was referenced and filter applied to the Rating Average for those greater than or equal to 7.56.
+- A new query named "Top_Games" was referenced and filter applied to the Game Rating for those greater than or equal to 7.56.
 - Column statistics were checked to make sure there were 2,075 rows and the query was added to the data model

 # Let's be explicit